Please note: Information on this page relates to the 2014 academic year unless otherwise specified.

 Programming is the process of designing and building a computer application.
 An understanding of programming allows you to create your own computer applications.
 The first-year courses in Computer Science focus on teaching the principles underlying the design and implementation of computer programs.

-COMP 102 and COMP 103 are the required courses for majors in Computer Science or Computing, and are also useful for students who want to learn computer programming and the principles of program design.
+COMP 102 or 112, and COMP 103 are the required courses for majors in Computer Science.
+They are also required for design students wanting to do Computer Graphics.
+COMP 102 is also useful for any students who want to learn computer programming and the principles of program design.

 To proceed to 200-level COMP courses, you will also need to do MATH 161.